Extreme gaps between eigenvalues of random matrices: Large gaps

-and we aim to show that the last three terms converge to 0 (the value $\pi/2$ is arbitrary, any angle strictly smaller than $\pi$ would be appropriate for this proof).
+(here the value $\pi/2$ is arbitrary, any angle strictly smaller than $\pi$ would be appropriate for this proof).
 First, decompose the unit circle into 8 fixed angles of size $\pi/4$.
-If $\mathcal{T}^{(n)}_{1}>\pi/2$, on of these arcs is free of eigenvalues.
-From (\ref{eqn:est1}), the probability of this event decreases exponentially, so the last term in (\ref{eqn:3terms}) converges to 0.
+If $\mathcal{T}^{(n)}_{1}>\pi/2$, one of these arcs is free of eigenvalues.
+From (\ref{eqnest1}), the probability of this event decreases exponentially, so (\ref{eqn3terms}) converges to 0.

 Moreover, integrating by parts,